- This event has passed.

 Buy mariculture products from these participating Alaskan businesses the week of the festival to get some free swag* including an oyster-shucking knife with your purchase:

-*Please confirm with individual businesses upon ordering.
+*Please confirm with individual businesses when ordering.
 Check back for additions to this list.

-Find more great Alaskan businesses selling oyster and seaweed products in our Alaska Mariculture Directory!
+Find more Alaskan businesses selling oyster and seaweed products in our Alaska Mariculture Directory.

 Leave a Reply